 Inherent requirements (core participation requirements)

-All PhD candidates are required to complete the equivalent of at least 12 months full-time (24 months part-time) advanced study and research in the University unless studying at an outside institution approved by the Research Higher Degrees Committee (RHDC).
-The RHDC will not approve entirely distance supervision or entirely on-line supervision for research higher degree students.
+All PhD candidates are required to complete the equivalent of at least 12 months full-time (24 months part-time) advanced study and research in the University unless studying at an outside institution approved by the Higher Degrees by Research Committee (HDRC).
+The HDRC will not approve entirely distance supervision or entirely on-line supervision for research higher degree students.